 In addition to sand beaches that stretch for miles, Kauai’s coastline is also made up of fascinating rock formations, including mountains, cliffs, tide pools, arches, and caves.
 Here are some of the most iconic and popular:

 - Nā Pali Coast – Kauai’s Nā Pali Coast is that iconic Jurassic Park landscape you instantly think of – and it’s hard to reach.
-The trailhead sets out near Ke’e Beach; you can also drive up to Kalalau Lookout to look down on the valley if hiking isn’t your jam ??♀️.
-Others view the Nā Pali Coast by helicopter, if you want to splurge.
+The most common way to visit is either by hiking or aboard a day cruise.
+If hiking, the trailhead sets out near Ke’e Beach on the North Shore; you can also drive up to Kalalau Lookout to look down on the valley if hiking isn’t your jam.
+Another way to view the Nā Pali Coast is by helicopter if you have the budget to splurge.

 - Queen’s Bath – Queen’s Bath is a natural tide pool along Kauai’s North Shore, and a popular swimming hole.
 It’s a 10-minute hike to reach the pool and it’s not advised to visit the pool when surf conditions put the waves above 6-8ft swells.
 This guide is great to help you find the pool and provides good suggestions on when it’s safe to visit.